Aww, Paw! Jus’ Gussett!

 I wasn’t about to let a perfect Fall day go to waste.
-My parents were up for the weekend so I used the opportunity far a car spot in a place I’d have trouble getting one otherwise.
-I pretty much chose the Paugussett based solely upon this criteria; that is, get as far away from my house as possible, an end-to-end trail, and don’t screw up my parents’ drive too badly.
+My parents were up for the weekend so I used the opportunity for a car spot in a place I’d have trouble getting one otherwise.
+I pretty much chose the Paugussett based solely upon this criteria; that is, get as far away from my house as possible, an end-to-end trail, and don’t screw up my parents’ drive home to Delaware too badly.

 Mission accomplished.
 Of course, my dad now drives slower than he used to and he questioned my navigation skills to get us through the rural backcountry roads, but it all worked out fine.

 Well, except for finding the trailhead off of Indian Well Road.
 The trail starts “immediately after crossing stone wall bridge.”
 This is absolutely true and seems pretty straightforward, but a) the first blaze is a bit hidden, b) there is no signage, and c) there are a few stone wall bridges.